JiHong88/suneditor/README.md

 - Paste from Word and Excel.
 - Paste images and modify. (server upload or using base64 encoding)
 - Media embeds.
+- Edit a table.
-- Many other features : )
+- Many other features :)

 Supported Browser -
 Chrome, Opera, Firefox, Edge, IE11, Safari, Mobile web.